ventolab/CVID/README.md

 A Single-Cell Atlas of Common Variable Immunodeficiency (CVID)

-This is a repository with key analyses from (insert our paper name etc.)
+This is a repository with key analyses from "A Single-Cell Atlas of Common Variable Immunodeficiency".

 Repo organisation: